mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### Digital Minimalism by Cal Newport

 This book had been on my list for a little while now.
-Reducing my technology use but continuing to use technology in the right way is very important to me, which is why I wrote this(link).
-It's an on-going battle but this book gives some good ideas/practices
+Reducing my technology use but continuing to use technology in the right way is very important to me, which is why I wrote [this](https://matthartz.me/posts/digital_ascetic/).
+It's an on-going battle but this book gives some good ideas/practices.

 #### Amusing Ourselves to Death by Neil Postman